ryanatkn/gro/src/task/README.md

 It tries to dissolve walls that typically separate these domains while deferring to your code and facilitating buildtime development processes.

-> caveat: Gro's CLI probably doesn't play nicely with others.
-Needs lots of improvements.

 ## usage

-Gro has complex rules to convert your input commands, the `foo` of `gro foo`, to its internal behavior.
-It tries to do the right thing.
-Read ahead for how it works.
-If something doesn't feel right, it might be a design flaw, or maybe it conflicts with another design choice.
-We welcome any discussion about its problems and possible improvements.

 ### show all available tasks